cccbr/belfryprojects/content/_index.md

   - an outline of some of the legal requirements
   - suggestions for raising the money required

 Every project will be different so there is no one way to approach a bell project.
 In practice, it is by considering local needs and interests that a project will stand out and be successful.

+Some readers may have already had experience in running a bell project.
+To help those who have not, any constructive comments and examples of completed projects will be most welcome - Contact: smSec@cccbr.org.uk.

 ## Finding Your Way Round